 The right data visualizations can provide powerful analysis and actionable insights.
-Tools like Tableau enable developers and their audiences to explore, analyze, and present their data in countless new ways.
-These innovative approaches to data visualizations are eye-catching and often powerful in telling the story of the data and subject matter, but can sometimes sacrifice ease of use and a user’s comfort zone.
-It’s important to design visuals to meet the needs of the user without leaving them confused, frustrated, or – worst still – turned away by the design.
+Tools like Tableau enable developers and their audiences to explore, analyze, and present their data in new ways.
+These innovative approaches to data visualizations are eye-catching and often powerful in telling the story of the data and subject matter, but can sometimes sacrifice ease of use.
+It’s important to design visuals to meet the needs of the user without leaving them confused, frustrated, or turned away by the design.
 User adoption is key to any analytics program’s success.

-With those tenets in mind, a data analytics practice should be built on a set of core data visualization best practices:
+So, with those principles in mind, a data analytics practice should be built on a set of core data visualization best practices:

 - Be respectful of color and the color-blind.